AdityaB-11/recallio_web/README.md

 1. Create a new Firebase project at [https://console.firebase.google.com/](https://console.firebase.google.com/)
 2. Enable Authentication with Email/Password sign-in method
 3. Create a Firestore database
-4. Add your Firebase configuration to the `.env.local` file
+4. Add your Firebase configuration to the `.env` file

 ## Gemini API Setup

 1. Get your API key from [Google AI Studio](https://makersuite.google.com/)
-2. Add your Gemini API key to the `.env.local` file
+2. Add your Gemini API key to the `.env` file

 ## License